mustard221/Shooter-Game/README.md

 The game begins with a short UI tutorial, explaining the mechanics and goal of the game.

 Controls are as follows:
-- WASD to drive and steer
+- "WASD" to drive and steer
 - Left click to shoot
 - Mouse to aim
 - Hold "E" to make another batch of ice cream and reload the turret